-In the interest of clarity, the complete text of the Guidelines including the modified Annexes is reproduced in the attachment.
+In the interest of clarity, the complete text of the modified Guidelines and its Annexes is reproduced in the attachment, as well as a "Comparison Table of Changes to the Guidelines for Nuclear Transfers (INFCIRC/254/Rev.5/Part 1 (Corrected)."

-The Government of [ Member State ] has decided to act in accordance with the Guidelines for Nuclear Transfers so revised.
+The Government of [Country Name] has decided to act in accordance with the Guidelines so revised.

-In reaching this decision, the Government of [Member State] is fully aware of the need to contribute to economic development while avoiding contributing in any way to the dangers of a proliferation of nuclear weapons or other nuclear explosive devises, and of the need to remove non-proliferation assurances from the field of commercial competition.
+In reaching this decision, the Government of [Country Name] is fully aware of the need to contribute to economic development while avoiding contributing in any way to a proliferation of nuclear weapons or other nuclear explosive devices or the diversion to acts of nuclear terrorism, and of the need to separate the issue of non-proliferation or non-diversion assurances from that of commercial competition.

-[The Government of (Member State), so far as trade within the European Union is concerned, will implement this decision in the light of its commitments as a Member State of the Union.]
+[The Government of [Country Name], so far as trade within the European Union is concerned, will implement this decision in the light of its commitments as a Member State of the Union.]
+1

-The Government of [Member State] would be grateful if the Director General will bring this Note and its attachment to the attention of all Member States of the IAEA.
+The Government of [Country Name] would be grateful if the Director General of the IAEA would bring this Note and its attachment to the attention of all Member States.

-The Permanent Mission of [Member State] avails itself of this opportunity to renew to the Director General of the International Atomic Energy Agency the assurances of its highest consideration.
+The Permanent Mission of [Country Name] avails itself of this opportunity to renew to the Director General of the International Atomic Energy Agency the assurances of its highest consideration.

-&lt;sup>1This paragraph is included only in Notes Verbales from members of the European Union.
+This paragraph is included only in notes verbales from members of the European Union.